 What’s your dog doing all day?
 In most cases the answer is saving all their energy for you when you get home!
-They have spent all day waiting for your to return and once you arrive they’re ready to play!
+They have spent all day waiting for you to return and once you arrive, they’re ready to play!
 Even those who aren’t bursting with energy can become bored and lonely when left alone all day.

 Dog Day care is the answer.
 Drop your dog off at Waggnbone and he’ll spend his day socialising with other dogs, interacting with trained staff and burning off energy.
 At the end of the day, you will pick up a happy and tired dog.